The Living Showroom - Antwerp Design Week 2026

 Luc Binst

-One of Antwerp's leading architects, opens the programme in the courtyard.
+One of Belgium's most prolific contemporary architects, opens the programme in the courtyard.
 After 27 years of designing buildings, the Antwerp rug is his first work at floor level.

 Quentin Herbreteau